 How Long Does it Take to Heal After Brachioplasty?

 Recovery times may vary slightly.
 Most patients need to take between one to two weeks off of work in order to recover from this procedure.
 Patients should not operate a vehicle within the first 10 days after surgery unless they are told otherwise by their doctor.

-The plastic surgeon will most likely tell you to avoid any type of exercise that puts stress on the upper arms for four weeks.
+The Boston cosmetic surgeon will most likely tell you to avoid any type of exercise that puts stress on the upper arms for four weeks.
 You may be cleared to resume cardiovascular exercises after about a month, but you will not be able to do any heavy lifting for at least six weeks.
 After six weeks, you should be fully healed and able to resume your normal activities.
 But, you should never do so without first consulting with your doctor.

 Find out if you are a good candidate for brachioplasty by getting in touch with our office today.
-Dr. Arthur Shektman has over 20 years of experience performing surgical procedures on patients in Wellesley.
+Dr. Arthur Shektman has over 20 years of experience performing surgical procedures on patients in Boston, MA.
 Our practice serves patients who are interested in having a breast augmentation, breast lift, breast reduction, tummy tuck, rhinoplasty, facelift, or eyelid lift.
 We also offer injectables such as Botox, Xeomin, and fillers.
 Browse through our gallery of before and after pictures to see some of our best work.

 Please call (781)-239-0680 or visit us online to talk to a member of our team and schedule an appointment.
 We would be happy to talk to you about our services during the initial consultation.